FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 * **plugins.coreModel.enable:**
   Toggle indicating the CoreModel plugin should be enabled.
 Default: `true`.
+* **plugins.coreModel.editableDsProperties:**
+  Toggle indicating the server-generated properties of (Multi)Datastreams can be edited.
+Default: `false`.
 * **plugins.coreModel.idType:**
   The default type of the primary key columns, can be overruled on a per-table basis:
   * **`LONG`:**